-Canva specializes in Pinterest designs and has many templates that will help you get started.
-It also provides you with a wide variety of settings and options to create the brand style you are looking for.
+Canva specializes in Pinterest designs and has many templates to help you get started.
+It also provides various settings and options to create the brand style you are looking for.

 4. Pick Your Niche Carefully

-But don't be discouraged if your product or service does not match the most popular niches on Pinterest.
+But be encouraged if your product or service does not match the most popular niches on Pinterest.
 You can find an appropriate angle for nearly any niche - it's just a matter of proper positioning.

-For example, if you are selling saucepans, take the cooking or recipe angle.
+For example, if you sell saucepans, take the cooking or recipe angle.
 Selling life insurance?
 Create posts about important life events.
 And the list goes on.